theQuetzalcoatl/avr-dev/README.md

 **Goal:** The project aims to develop a suitable SW architecture and a corresponding HW development board, which can be the foundation of learning and experimentation.
 The project will exclusively use AVR microcontrollers.

-**Not goal:** Creating something new, better or unique, but  "because we can".
+**Not goal:** Creating something new, better or unique.

 ---

 ### Hardware:
-A AVR based development board is currently being developed to support the the SW features.
+An AVR based development board is currently being developed to support the SW features.

 The PCB will be a single one and will contain HW elements as:
 * LCD